Uatilla/42Porto_MiniRT/README.md

 the miniRT is our first ray tracer coded in C, normed and humble but functional.

+# Usage

+If you want to run the project yourself:
+	- First clone this git repository to your machine.
+	- Enter the repo and run ```bash make ```
+	- The first time will download set up the minilibx
+	- Run ./minirt <scene>.rt

 # Credits

 This project would not be possible without the guidelines of the book: